VarshaSinghIIT/Option3/_members/ankit.md

   github: ""
 ---

 I have a Bachelor’s and Master’s degree in Life Sciences from Presidency University.
-I am currently working on documenting sex-differences in affect and decision making in healthy people and people with depression.
-I am interested in exploring the functional underpinnings of emotions and their dysregulation in people with mental health disorders.
-In spare time, I love travelling and playing chess.
+My work examines sex-differences in affect and decision making in healthy people and people with affective disorders.
+Further, I am also exploring sex differences in frontal cortical activity using functional near-Infrared Spectroscopy.
+My research interests lie in documenting functional underpinnings of emotions and their dysregulation in people with mental health disorders.
+For fun, I love travelling and playing chess.